Belawadi Mallamma: Engagement with Shivaji's Forces

-Shivaji witnessing Bhavani in Mallamma
+Fictional account

 Mallamma, upon discovering Shivaji's location from an informant named Shantayya, launched an attack on near a temple with her forces.
 In this version, Shivaji reportedly saw Mallamma as a divine figure resembling ‘Jagadamba’ (Goddess Bhavani) and Realizing she was the queen of Belawadi, he sought her forgiveness for the unintended death of her husband.
 The scene is depicted as a deeply emotional moment, leading to mutual understanding and reconciliation.
 Shivaji is said to have honored her as a mother (or a sister in some accounts).
 Shivaji, upon learning of her injuries and capture, arranged for her medical treatment, displaying a gesture of respect as suggested by a memorial at Yadwad.
 Mallamma was later invited by Shivaji, he praised her valor, expressed regret for her husband's death, and released her, stating, “I made a mistake, Mother!
 Kindly forgive me; I do not want your kingdom.”
 Shivaji, impressed by Mallamma's courage and leadership, treated her with great respect.
 Following these events, Mallamma effectively administered her kingdom, guiding her son with the support of her brother, Sadashiva Nayaka.